 Top 10 Challenges of Global Virtual Projects

-Having different approaches towards the goal is one of the most problematic factors for virtual projects.
-Since many decisions are made virtually, it can take weeks or even months until everyone agrees on something and decides the right course.
+Having different approaches toward the goal is one of the most problematic factors for virtual projects.
+Since many decisions are made virtually, it can take weeks or even months until everyone agrees on something and decides on the right course.
 This also means that achieving an efficient global virtual project can be challenging.

 However, nothing is impossible if we have enough will and determination to turn our lives into something worth living.
 That's why we decided to take matters into our own hands and create a list of top challenges that global virtual projects may face.

 1. Learning virtual software

 Due to the pandemic, the number of people who would like to learn these tools grows exponentially.
 However, most employees can't keep up with the pace of using new tools.
 This means there will be problems for new software users to understand how things work, which can slow down the work if they are not trained properly.

 2. Communication Failure